Saturday, March 17, 2018

 Unless, of course, there was no partnership in the first place and the CEO was the actual boss, the CCO (and CSO etc) just an employee.

-Thus the business issues of the agency were the serious, important things, while the agency’s output/product was of secondary importance at best.
+Thus the business issues of the agency were the serious, important things, while the agency’s output/product was of secondary importance.

 Ad agency CEOs tend to be remarkable individuals* with high charisma and people-skills.